And America's least favorite stores are...

 Customer experience expert Jon Picoult, founder of Watermark Consulting, also blames short-sighted management who are dealing with competition from Amazon and other online-only retailers, by neglecting the in-store experience.

-“While that might help bolster financial results for a few quarters, it has a very insidious long-term, consequence of undermining one of the few remaining sources of competitive differentiation available to traditional retailers in their battle with online rivals,” Picoult told NBC News.
+“While that might help bolster financial results for a few quarters, it has a very insidious long-term, consequence of undermining one of the few remaining sources of competitive differentiation available to traditional retailers in their battle with online rivals,” Picoult said.

 Fewer employees, poorly trained staff and long lines at checkout “all sour people to brick-and-mortar stores and drives them into the arms of online retailers who offer greater convenience,” he said.